MicrosoftDocs/sql-docs/docs/sql-server/sql-server-help-installation.md

 2. Next step is to unzip the file.

-3. In SSMS, select **Add and Remove Help Content** on the Help menu.
+3. In SSMS , select **Add and Remove Help Content** on the Help menu.

    ![HelpViewer Add Remove Content](../sql-server/media/sql-server-help-installation/add-remove-content.png)